 CW 170 IT Security Awareness (for those with computer access)

 Other training may be required, depending on the student's job and department.
 Additional information is available on the Student Employee Orientation and Training page.

-During their first week of work, student employees also must read the Employee Compliance Guide [PDF], and print and return the signed acknowledgement form to the department in which they work.
+During their first week of work, student employees also must read and acknowledge the Compliance and Ethics Guide [PDF].
 In addition, new student employees must read and acknowledge the Standards of Conduct and Political Activities ethics statement [EID required].
 Within three business days of beginning work, they also should read both the policy and the statute of law [PDF] concerning conflicts of interest.
 More information on compliance training is available from University Compliance Services.